 On a normal bicycle, gravity causes a capsizing moment that increases with lean.
-If gravity was removed but the rolling constraint retained (using, say, magnetic wheels) there would be no capsizing moment.
+If gravity was removed but the rolling constraint condition of rolling without slipping was retained (using, say, magnetic wheels) there would be no capsizing moment.
 We can mimic this zero-gravity bicycle, down here on earth, by adding a righting moment that cancels the gravity capsizing moment.
 We have done this using springy training wheels.
 Questions we address in terms of this vehicle include: What happens if you bicycle in zero gravity?
 What happens if you transition from tricycle to bicycle in a continuous manner?
 What is the role of gravity in bicycle control?
 The results are, perhaps, surprising.
-In short (spoiler alert): In zero gravity a bicycle could be easily balanced, but not steered at all (within the regime of small-lean, linearized equations); halfway between a tricycle and a bicycle is, effectively a zero-gravity bicycle; and the control of a bicycle depends essentially on gravity.
+In short (spoiler alert): In zero gravity a bicycle could be easily balanced, but not steered at all (within the regime of smalllean, linearized equations); halfway between a tricycle and a bicycle is, effectively a zero-gravity bicycle; and the control of a bicycle depends essentially on gravity.

-1.1.
-Help from 'the hand of god'
+Help from 'the hand of god' 1.1.